Up until now, Sue has been oblivious to some of the show’s more, shall we say, regrettable shortcomings. But that’s all about to change.

 The Sea of Death

-Sue: Press pause!
+Sue: Pause!
 Stop it!
 Rewind!

-She’s good.
-Even I didn’t notice the production team pushing the revolving door when I saw this for the first time.
-And it happens at least twice (three times, says Sue).
-She spends the rest of the episode scanning the frame for the merest hint of an AFM.
-She’s gonna love Earthshock and Snakedance if we ever get that far.
-And on the strength of this episode alone, I wouldn’t hold your breath.
+Damn, she’s good.
+Even I didn’t notice the production team member pushing the revolving door when I saw this episode for the first time.
+It happens at least twice (three times, according to Sue), and she spends the entire episode scanning the frame for the slightest hint of an AFM.
+She’s gonna love Earthshock and Snakedance if we get that far (and on the strength of this episode, I wouldn’t hold your breath).
+Her reaction to the Voord is interesting, though.

 Sue: Pah!
 They are obviously men in rubber suits.